 However, one can forget that Sprint can offer unlimited text, talk, and data for a small fee per line per month in its prepaid plans.
 Verizon also does the same, now sporting an unlimited prepaid plan.
 With that being said, Sprint's family plans are more affordable compared to Verizon's family plans.
 Due to affordability, Sprint wins in this department.

 Coverage is important, to say the least.
 You need to make sure that your call is reliable in most, if not all, areas.
 You don't want to have a situation where your call with a potential employer or important figure dropped.
 So when it comes to Sprint vs. Verizon coverage, which earns the gold star?

 Read More: You can compare the coverage among all four providers here.

 Verizon is currently the best when it comes to coverage.
-The network covers 99 percent of the nation, and as mentioned in Verizon's overview, the service also works with rural communities, even going so far as to implement its LTE in Rural America Program.
+Verizon's LTE coverage extends to 99 percent of the nation, and as mentioned in Verizon's overview, the service also works with rural communities, even going so far as to implement its LTE in Rural America Program.